On-Campus Work-Study FAQ

 Who is an eligible work-study student?

-Eligible students must be enrolled at least half-time at Pacific McGeorge.
+Eligible students must be enrolled at least half-time at McGeorge.
 Students must be work-study eligible as required by the U.S. Department of Justice, Immigration, and Naturalization Service.
 In addition, a work-study allocation must be awarded.
 A student may check at the FAO if unsure about eligibility for work-study.

-Pacific McGeorge encourages public and private non-profit organizations to hire student employees by participating in the FWS Program.
+McGeorge encourages public and private non-profit organizations to hire student employees by participating in the FWS Program.
 A federal grant underwrites a percentage of the student's salary and the employer pays the remainder.
-Student employees in your organization are placed on the Pacific McGeorge payroll and paid bi-monthly.
+Student employees in your organization are placed on the McGeorge payroll and paid bi-monthly.
 Your agency will be billed for your portion of the salary expense.

 Student employees are students first and foremost and, in recognition of this, are limited to 20 hours per week during the academic year.
 This limit includes all student employment positions held simultaneously.
 During semester breaks students may be employed up to 40 hours per week as long as they have FWS awards before and after the semester break and may work up to 40 hours per week during the summer.